-Revenue from conservation lands can include sales of various permits and recreational user fees and ecotourism activities if such projects could be economically developed.
-Area regulations would be developed to identify the necessary and required permits, fees, and regulations.
+Revenue from conservation lands can include sales of various permits and recreational user fees and ecotourism activities (if such projects could be economically developed).
+Area regulations would be developed to identify the necessary and required permits, fees and regulations.
 Timber sales from thinning operations or restoration of off-site plantations may also yield additional revenue.
-Apiary leases will be considered as a revenue source depending on whether the area meets the criteria of FWC's Apiary Policy.
+Apiary leases will be considered as a revenue source depending on whether the area meets the criteria of the Florida Fish and Wildlife Conservation Commission's Apiary Policy.